Cape Town, South Africa

 Plenary Session 3

 This session set the scene for data driven science and the role of research infrastructures; presented the challenges and opportunities provided by big data, cloud, data management and the implications for research infrastructures.
 It also highlighted Data as infrastructure in a global context.
-Data policies and practices facilitating international collaborations, fostering innovation, are key to tackling and contributing to the sustainable development goals.
+Data policies and practices facilitating international collaborations, fostering innovation, tackling and contributing to the sustainable development goals.

 Key points – Plenary 3